 Sonja Lyubomirsky – The How of Happiness: A New Approach to Getting the Life You Want

 Along with “Happiness Advantage”, this is one of the must-reads about the subject of happiness.
 Someone said: “If you want to be happy, study happiness”.
-I’ve found this advice to be true, and “The How of Happiness” is full of practicable advice.
-It also presents many studies which show direct correlation between certain behaviors and the overall level of wellbeing.
-You don’t have to implement all of them to feel positive change in your life.
+I’ve found this advice to be true, and “The How of Happiness” is full of practical advice.
+It also presents many studies that show a direct correlation between certain behaviors and the overall level of wellbeing.
+You don’t have to implement all of them to feel a positive change in your life.
 Just pick the ones that suit your personality and lifestyle, and you’re good to go.

 Robert Anthony, Joe Vitale – Beyond Positive Thinking